 Packets coming into the provider network can be policed based on the Flow Label.
-The provider, based on the SLAs, SLSs, TCAs, TCSs agreed with the client configures MF classifiers.
-This document specifies the classifier to be a little different from the one suggested in the [draft-conta-ipv6-flow-label-02.txt].
+The provider, based on the SLAs, SLSs, TCAs, TCSs agreed with the client, configures MF classifiers.
+This document specifies the classifier which is little different from the one suggested in the [draft-conta-ipv6-flow-label-02.txt].
 The classifier looks like:

 '''

-C = (SA/SAPrefix, DA/DAPrefix, Flow-label).
+C = (SA/SAPrefix, DA/DAPrefix, Flow-Label).

 '''